12/18/22: I’ve run out of server space for this site! Thus some missing images and no new series entries. Working on this issue!

 Salvador Dali illustrations: Dali illustrated many books in the 1950s and copies of reprint series (such as the Illustrated Modern Library) with his illustrations can be valuable.

-Henry Altemus Company: Contains extensive information about the late 19th and early 20th century publisher of book series.
+Henry Altemus Company: Contains extensive information about the late 19th and early 20th-century publisher of book series.
 Also includes information on other contemporary series publishers.

 Dictionary of Literary Biography: available to academic institutions online, this resource has extensive author, book, and publisher history information.

-eBay: Inconsistent, with a range of people selling books from expert dealers to random people clearing junk out of their house, eBay’s international reach and huge number of sellers does make it a decent site for finding obscure series books as well as getting start and end dates of series.
-Benefits include photos for almost every auction and (often) cheap prices for old series books.
+eBay: Inconsistent, with a range of people selling books from expert dealers to random people clearing junk out of their house, eBay’s international reach and a huge number of sellers does make it a decent site for finding obscure series books as well as getting start and end dates of series.
+Benefits include photos for almost every auction and (often) low prices for old series books.

-Elephind: Searches thousands of freely available full text historical newspaper archives (including Chronicling America).
+Elephind: Searches thousands of freely available full-text historical newspaper archives (including Chronicling America).
 For some reason, an emphasis on Australian content.